-Here are 8 natural remedies to help eliminate the danger of black mold exposure:
+Eight natural remedies to help eliminate the danger of black mold and mycotoxin exposure.

 The mitochondria of the brain undergo a lot of inflammation and structural damage from mycotoxins.
 By supplementing with phosphatidylcholine, you’ll help build up the defense system of your mitochondria by strengthening their outer membrane.
 You can take phosphatidylcholine on its own, or take it mixed with a liposomal vitamin C supplement (as an added immune system boost).
 You can take 1,000-2,000mg of the liposomal vitamin C supplement or phosphatidylcholine supplement every day, with food.

 Raw garlic is an excellent anti-fungal, which is exactly what your body needs when put up against the pressure of dangerous black mold exposure.
-It fights off all sorts of fungi, molds and yeasts, so if you take enough of it, you’ll be sure to kill off all those nasty spores.
-For toxic mold exposure, take around 2-4 grams of fresh garlic per day, or 600-900 mg of garlic tablets daily (10).
+It fights off all sorts of fungi, molds, and yeasts, so if you take enough of it, you’ll be sure to kill off all those nasty spores.
+For toxic mold exposure, take around 2-4 grams of fresh garlic per day, or 600-900 mg of garlic tablets daily.

 6. Activated Charcoal

 Activated charcoal can be taken as a supplement to assist in the removal of mold from the body.
 Because of the adsorbent properties of activated charcoal, it quite literally traps toxins (like mycotoxins) in the body, allowing them to be flushed out so that the body doesn’t reabsorb them.
 Just make sure the activated charcoal you take is made from coconut shells or other natural sources (like this brand).